 LVT is typically stone-inspired and often comes in 12×12 and 12×24 inch tiles.
-The best vinyl plank flooring brands will attach prefabricated mock-grout for ease of installation.
+The best vinyl plank flooring brands will attach prefabricated mock-grout for added realism.

 WPC vs. SPC

-Wood Polymer Composite (WPC) and Stone Polymer Composite (SPC) are two popular types of rigid vinyl plank (or tile) flooring.
-The “wood” and “stone” in WPC and SPC refer specifically to their core layers.
+Wood Polymer Composite (WPC) and Stone Polymer Composite (SPC) are two popular types of rigid core luxury vinyl flooring.
+The “wood” and “stone” in WPC and SPC refer specifically to their core or base layers.

 Let’s put it this way.
 Have you looked into the cost of installing carpet vs. laminate?
 Vinyl plank is cheaper than both.
 In fact, vinyl can be more affordable most other types of flooring—it just depends on which product you choose.